-The Division of Energy, Housing and Community Resources funds several programs that further the goal of building affordable housing for low and moderate-income Wisconsinites.
+The Division of Housing funds several programs that further the goal of building affordable housing for low and moderate income Wisconsinites.
 The CDBG Housing program distributes funding to seven regions in Wisconsin.
 This funding is used for acquisition, rehabilitation, and homebuyer assistance in each of the regions.
 The HOME Rental Housing Development Program funded 11 rental housing projects targeted to households with incomes below 60% CMI during the 2013-2014 program year.
-Through the HOME TBRA program, the Division of Energy, Housing and Community Resources funded 8 agencies providing rental assistance to households with incomes below 60% CMI.
+Through the HOME TBRA program, the Division of Housing funded 8 agencies providing rental assistance to households with incomes below 60% CMI.
+Beginning in Program Year 2018, HOME TBRA-eligible clients may have income up to 80% CMI with DEHCR approval.
 The HOME Homebuyer/Rehab program funded 21 grantees for the purposes of assisting homebuyers with incomes below 80% CMI and rehabilitating rental properties which rent to households with incomes below 60% CMI.
-Other Division of Energy, Housing and Community Resources programs provided rental assistance to individuals and households experiencing homelessness, at risk of homelessness, or fleeing domestic violence.
+Other Division of Housing programs provided rental assistance to individuals and households experiencing homelessness, at risk of homelessness, or fleeing domestic violence.